FarronF/limerick-council-meetings/meetings/2015/03/23-Full Meeting of Limerick City and County Council/Minutes of Special Meeting - Limerick City & County Council - 26th January 2015.md

 the global economy.

-The amendment was seconded by Councillor Secas.---
+The amendment was seconded by Councillor Secas.
+---
 3

 Councillor Prendiville, on behalf of his party, stated that they supported the